ZJUVAI/Newclid/experiments/cot_sft_generation/benchmarks/quality_review_v1/README.md

 - [quality_review_v1_manifest.json](/root/GenesisGeo-cot/experiments/cot_sft_generation/benchmarks/quality_review_v1/quality_review_v1_manifest.json)
   - coverage, ordering, and review-axis metadata

+## What Was Enhanced In The Main Pack

+This pack is still 12 samples.
+The enhancement is not sample-count growth.

+The enhancement is in the review structure:

+- each record now carries `route_depth_hint`
+- each record now carries `figure_span_hint`
+- each record now carries `coordinate_dependency_hint`
+- each record now carries `must_check`
+- each record now carries `review_prompts`

+The goal is to make the main pack stronger as a reusable review baseline before adding a separate stress pack.

 ## Why This Pack Replaces The Old Default

 The old `stratified_v1_12sample` pack had the right sample pool but the wrong order for quick prefix runs: